Four-fermion interaction from torsion as dark energy

 \section{Abstract}

-The observed small, positive cosmological constant may originate from the four-fermion interaction generated by spin and torsion in the Einstein-Cartan-Sciama-Kibble gravity if the fermions are condensing.
-We study how such an interaction is affected by adding two terms to the Dirac Lagrangian density: the parity-violating pseudoscalar density dual to the curvature tensor and a spinor-bilinear scalar density which measures the nonminimal coupling of fermions to torsion.
+The observed small, positive cosmological constant may originate from a four-fermion interaction generated by the spin-torsion coupling in the Einstein-Cartan-Sciama-Kibble gravity if the fermions are condensing.
+In particular, such a condensation occurs for quark fields during the quark-gluon/hadron phase transition in the early Universe.
+We study how the torsion-induced four-fermion interaction is affected by adding two terms to the Dirac Lagrangian density: the parity-violating pseudoscalar density dual to the curvature tensor and a spinor-bilinear scalar density which measures the nonminimal coupling of fermions to torsion.

 \keywords{Einstein-Cartan-Sciama-Kibble gravity, torsion, spin, Dirac Lagrangian, Hehl-Datta equation, four-fermion interaction, cosmological constant, quark condensate, parity, nonminimal coupling.}